The main pieces of UK and European general food legislation are:

 The following core European Union (EU) food hygiene regulations apply throughout the UK:

-Specific hygiene requirements for food business are explained in more detail in a Food Standards guide: You can find out more about food regulation on the FSA website
+Specific hygiene requirements for food business are explained in more detail in a Food Hygiene: A Guide for Businesses on the FSA website

 The FSA works with enforcement officers (primarily in local authorities) to ensure that food and feed law is applied across the entire food chain.
 The responsibilities of all the enforcement authorities in the UK are set out in the Single Integrated National Control Plan for the UK.